korbinzhao/dom2pic/README.md

 * toSvg
   * generate a svg from a dom element
 * toMultiPic
-  * generate multiple pictures according to child html dom
+  * generate multiple pictures according to child dom className

 # demo && development